thedayheisooo/covfefe/donate.md

 ---
 layout: chess_view
-title: >-
-  Even better than buying the #ooo label is giving money to the following organizations
+title: Where your money should go
-intro: >
+intro: >-
   We don’t have to accept what is going on.
-If you have some cash to spare, even a small amount, there are plenty of organizations you can donate money to – we list them below.
-By the way: When you buy our label we will support one of these organizations with $4 – which one is up to you.
-During the check out process you can pick who you would like to support.
+If you have some cash to spare, even a small amount, there are plenty of organizations you can donate money to – we list some of them below.
+By the way: We initially planned to collect money for these organizations but this is a bit difficult in some cases (legal stuff).
+  So stay tuned until we have figured this out!
+Once we found a couple of good options we will let you vote on how we should use part of the money collected by selling our labels.
 items:
   - action:
       - active: true